macaroni-os/macaroni-site/site/content/docs/mark/_index.md

-The `mark-devkit kit bump-release` is used to update the JSON files of the [meta-repo](https://github.com/macaroni-os/meta-repo) repository in the branch related to the release that is later used by `ego` to fetch the Portage tree splitted in kits.
-This behaviour is also a protection about errors done in the kits that could be fastly reverted because until a new bump is done users will be synced to the git hash of the last bump in the kit updated.
+The `mark-devkit kit bump-release` is used to update the JSON files of the [meta-repo](https://github.com/macaroni-os/meta-repo) repository in the branch related to the release that is later used by `ego` to fetch the Portage tree split in kits.
+This behaviour is also a protection about errors done in the kits that could be quickly reverted because until a new bump is done users will be synced to the git hash of the last bump in the kit updated.
 Cons is that until a new bump is done new updates will be not visible to users.
 Normally, an automatic task run every day in our CD/CI that try to bump a new update the align the JSON